FAFSA Simplification

 • Families who own a small business/farm that also serves as primary residence will now have assets of that business/farm considered in their need analysis calculation.

-What is a Contributor and why is it so important?
+What is a contributor and Why is it so Important?

-• Contributor: Any individual required to provide consent and approval for federal tax information (FTI) and their signature on the FAFSA® form, including the student, the student’s spouse, a biological or adoptive parent. or the parent’s spouse (stepparent).
+• Contributor: Any individual required to provide consent and approval for federal tax information (FTI) and their signature on the FAFSA® form, including the student, the student’s spouse, a biological or adoptive parent, or the parent’s spouse (stepparent).

-• FAFSA (Federal Tax Information (FTI) consent must be provided by all of the student’s contributors.
+• FAFSA Federal Tax Information (FTI) consent must be provided by all of the student’s contributors.

-• An FSAID
+• An FSA ID*

 • A working email address